GBU-72

+GBU-72/B Advanced 5K Penetrator being released by an F-15E Strike Eagle during a test by 96th Test Wing.

+Blast of a GBU-72/B Advanced 5K Penetrator during a test by 96th Test Wing.

 The Guided Bomb Unit‐72 (GBU‐72), also known as the Advanced 5K (A5K) Penetrator, is a bunker busting bomb developed in the United States.

 Description

-The GBU-72 is described as a 5000 lb class precision-guided bunker-busting bomb which uses a JDAM guidance kit.
+The GBU-72 is a 5000 lb class precision-guided bunker-busting bomb which uses a JDAM guidance kit.

-The GBU-72 is said to resemble an enlarged GBU-31/B JDAM fitted with a bunker-busting BLU-109 or BLU-137/B warhead.
+The GBU-72 resembles an enlarged GBU-31/B JDAM fitted with a bunker-busting BLU-109 or BLU-137/B warhead.
 It is fitted with the GBU-31/B JDAM’s GPS and INS tail-mounted guidance kit and has long fins on either side of the bomb's underside.

 No official data is available for how deep the GBU-72 can penetrate before exploding, although the weapon's program manager has been quoted as saying that its "lethality is expected to be substantially higher compared to similar legacy weapons like the GBU-28".
 The capabilities of the later versions of the GBU-28 remain classified, but the earliest versions could reportedly penetrate 150 ft of earth and more than 15 ft of reinforced concrete.

 The GBU-72 can be dropped by the US Air Force's B-1Bs and F-15Es, and the Israeli Air Force's F-15Is.